DraconicSpeaker/beycord-bey-kit/README.md

 # IMPORTANT NOTES
 No, the player in the special function is **not** a player class.
 It's the old database that Beycord used and I am too lazy to remove it so I just kept it there.
 Just in case the old player database still have some purpose (which it should not).
 I left it there just in case.
 The player classes accessible are acted and victim and others are not player classes.
 Int, aka Integer, are numbers.
+Make sure you change RichEmbed with MessageEmbed **if you somehow still has it** to make sure that it is compatible as RichEmbed is renamed to MessageEmbed in a discord.js update.